KonnexionsGmbH/dcr/docs/index.md

 ## 1. Introduction

 Based on the paper "Unfolding the Structure of a Document using Deep Learning" ([Rahman and Finin, 2019](research_notes.md#Rahman){:target="_blank"}), this software project attempts to automatically recognize the structure in arbitrary PDF documents and thus make them more searchable in a more qualified manner.

+The processing logic is as follows:

+- New documents are made available in the file directory **ìnbox`**.
+- Documents in a file format accepted by DCR are registered and moved to the file directory **`ìnbox_accepted`**.
+All other documents are registered and moved to the file directory **`ìnbox_rejected`**.
-Documents not in PDF format are converted to PDF format using [Pandoc](https://pandoc.org){:target="_blank"} and [TeX Live](https://www.tug.org/texlive){:target="_blank"}.
+- Documents not in PDF format are converted to PDF format using [Pandoc](https://pandoc.org){:target="_blank"} and [TeX Live](https://www.tug.org/texlive){:target="_blank"}.
-Documents based on scanning which, therefore, do not contain text elements, are scanned and converted to PDF format using the [Tesseract OCR](https://github.com/tesseract-ocr/tesseract){:target="_blank"} software.
+- Documents based on scanning which, therefore, do not contain text elements, are scanned and converted to PDF format using the [Tesseract OCR](https://github.com/tesseract-ocr/tesseract){:target="_blank"} software.
 This process applies to all image format files e.g. jpeg, tiff etc., as well as scanned images in PDF format.

 ### 1.1 Rahman & Finin Paper